vladimir-laz/ml_theory/README.md

 # models
-It's some models, that is used for my study or my work, implemented by myself
+This rep is my storage of functions, methods, ML/DL models etc.